British mobile operator Three pledges no 4G premium

-The operator, owned by Hutchison, said it already offered an "ultrafast" network using the latest 3G technology, called DC-HSDPA, that it said can reach broadly equivalent speeds as 4G using the LTE standard.
+The operator, owned by Hutchison (0215.HK), said it already offered an "ultrafast" network using the latest 3G technology, called DC-HSDPA, that it said can reach broadly equivalent speeds as 4G using the LTE standard.

 Some 55 percent of the British population was covered by its faster 3G network, it said, rising to 80 percent by the end of March, and it will add some 4G coverage later this year.